Daniele Zoratto: Personal life

-Career
+Playing career

-Zoratto is best known as one of the AC Parma most prominent players during the early 1990s.
-Notably, he played for Parma from 1989, the year in which the gialloblu promoted to Serie A for their first time ever, to 1994, winning a European Super Cup and a Cup Winners' Cup with the team.
-He was also capped one time for the Italy national football team by coach Arrigo Sacchi for a 1994 FIFA World Cup qualification match against Switzerland.
+In his early club career, Zoratto played for AC Cesena and Rimini Calcio, before making a name for himself with Brescia Calcio in the 1980s.
+He is best known as one of AC Parma's most prominent players during the early 1990s.
+Notably, he played for Parma from 1989 – the year in which the gialloblu were promoted to Serie A for their first time ever – to 1994, winning a Coppa Italia, a European Super Cup, and a Cup Winners' Cup with the team, among other titles.
+He retired from professional football in 1995, after a season with Calcio Padova 1910.

+At international level, Zoratto was also capped once for the Italy national football team by coach Arrigo Sacchi on 1 May 1993, in a 1–0 away defeat against Switzerland in a 1994 FIFA World Cup qualification match.

+Managerial career

-In 2006, after a few years as Parma youth coach, he became head coach of Serie B club Modena F.C., with his old fellow player Luigi Apolloni, a former Italy international too, as assistant.
+In 2006, after a few years as Parma youth coach, Zoratto became head coach of Serie B club Modena F.C., with his old fellow player Luigi Apolloni, a former Italy international too, as assistant.
 Zoratto was however sacked in February 2007 because of lack of impressive results.
 In April 2008 he was re-appointed at the helm of Modena as replacement for Bortolo Mutti, sacked because of poor results.